Skip to main content

 The Conductors of Your Cognitive Orchestra

 Your brain does not operate in isolation.
 It is the primary recipient of a constant stream of chemical messengers known as hormones.
 These molecules, produced in glands throughout the body, travel through the bloodstream and give precise instructions to your cells, including the neurons that govern thought, memory, and emotion.
-When the production of these key hormones changes, as it naturally does with age, the entire orchestra of can fall out of tune.
+When the production of these key hormones changes, as it naturally does with age, the entire orchestra of cognitive function can fall out of tune.

 We can identify three principal conductors in this process: